electron/electron/docs/development/build-system-overview.md

 `export LIBCHROMIUMCONTENT_MIRROR=http://7xk3d2.dl1.z0.glb.clouddn.com/`

-If you only want to build Electron quickly for testing or development, you can download just the shared library versions by passing the `--dev` parameter:
+If you only want to build Electron quickly for testing or development, you can download the shared library versions by passing the `--dev` parameter:

 ```sh
 $ ./script/bootstrap.py --dev